rovelstars/reejs/README.md

 more_alias: [ "shim/shim.js" | "observe"]
 # more alias is for import mapping purposes, more_as is for node module linking.
 ```

+### P.S.
+We are now shipping with REE() function that handles your errors.
+Because why not?